ClickCease

 Philip Moller v Cardinal Logistics Limited [2026] NZERA 318

 This Employment Relations Authority (ERA) determination is a useful drug and alcohol testing case, especially for employers operating safety-sensitive workplaces.
-Philip Moller, a Class 5 driver, was dismissed by Cardinal Logistics Limited after refusing to take a drug and alcohol test.
+Philip Moller, a professional Class 5 driver, was dismissed by Cardinal Logistics Limited after refusing to take a drug and alcohol test.
 Cardinal said it had received a serious complaint that he had allegedly been driving a company truck erratically and may have been under the influence of drugs or alcohol.
-If Cardinal genuinely believed that, the obvious first step was to manage the immediate safety risk.
+Mr Moller's position is that he does not use drugs at all, and the determination contains no finding that he was under the influence of drugs or alcohol.
+If Cardinal genuinely believed its allegation, the obvious first step was to manage the immediate safety risk.
 Instead, Cardinal let him keep driving until the end of his shift, waited about two hours before confronting him, and then tried to rely on the same alleged safety concern as the basis for a compulsory drug test.
 The ERA described that feature of the case as "extraordinary".
 Cardinal then failed to take reasonable steps to verify the allegation before requiring the test, including checking whether Mr Moller had actually been driving in the alleged area.
 The dismissal and suspension were found to be unjustified.
 The full determination is embedded at the end of this page.

 At a glance